Usbac/borealis/docs/en/functions.md

 Borealis supports passing by value, passing by reference, default argument values and variable arguments list.

-The arguments list accepts a trailing comma just like in arrays.
+The arguments list accepts a trailing comma just like in tables.

 ```borealis
 any manyArgs(